Seven Royal Visits to the Wingfield Family

 An Powerscourt amusing memory I have is of the bridegroom’s father generously sharing his personal supply of whiskey with me which he said he far preferred it to the champagne that everyone else was drinking.

 Mervyn Niall and Wendy had a son and heir, Mervyn Anthony Wingfield, born in 1963.
-However their marriage did not last and this Mervyn, who succeeded his father as 10th Viscount in 1973, moved away from Ireland and remarried.
-In September 2005, he turned 70.
+Mervyn Niall succeeded his father as 10th Viscount in 1973.
+In September 2005.
 His son Mervyn Anthony Wingfield is one of the directors, together with other members of the Slazenger family, of the Powerscourt Estate company which now owns and operates Powerscourt.

 An appalling misfortune befell Powerscourt in November 1974 when a disastrous fire destroyed much of the great house’s central block.
 That year the Slazengers had carried out a major refurbishment so that the house could be opened to visitors for the first time but, although no one was injured, the fire destroyed all the principal reception rooms and bedrooms.

 The Saloon, once described as the grandest room in any Irish house, was completely gutted and the main part of the house reduced to a charred roofless shell, though both wings survived.From that low point over two decades elapsed before the process of regeneration began in 1996.
 The house was re-roofed and the windows restored.

 Gradually the great rooms within were rebuilt using both traditional craftsmanship and modern technology.
 Today there is almost no sign of the fire damage and the main part of the house contains a visitor centre with an exhibition of Powerscourt’s history, shops, function rooms and a terrace cafe.
 There is also a garden centre and a golf course in the grounds and many other facilities for visitors.